OHSU Introduction to Biomedical & Health Informatics Course Policy for Use of ChatGPT and Generative AI

 Oregon Health & Science University

-This page reflects course policy for the Oregon Health & Science University (OHSU) course that I teach called, Introduction to Biomedical & Health Informatics.
-I teach versions of this course in several OHSU programs, including:
+This page reflects course policy for the Oregon Health & Science University (OHSU) course, Introduction to Biomedical & Health Informatics.
+There are versions of this course in several OHSU programs, including:

 ChatGPT and generative AI systems based on large language models (LLMs) can be a useful tool for learning all kinds of topics, including in biomedical and health informatics.
 These tools should not, however, be used to substitute one’s own knowledge.
 Students can “converse” with ChatGPT or generative AI systems to get ideas for answers to questions, but the final responses to discussion forums, quiz and test questions, and the term paper, should reflect their own thinking, judgment, and language.